ZonaCZO/solutions_repo/docs/1 Physics/1 Mechanics/Problem_2.md

 ---

 **Step 6: Resonance Conditions**
-Resonance occurs when the amplitude $ D $ is maximized:
+Resonance occurs when the amplitude $D$ is maximized:
 $$
 D = \frac{A}{\sqrt{(\omega_0^2 - \omega^2)^2 + \gamma^2 \omega^2}}
 $$
-The denominator is minimized when $ \omega \approx \omega_0 $, i.e., the driving frequency matches the natural frequency.
+The denominator is minimized when $\omega \approx \omega_0$, i.e., the driving frequency matches the natural frequency.
 For small damping, this leads to a large amplitude, increasing the system’s energy significantly.

 ---